 Currently, over 150 countries have at least one law that discriminates against women.
 Women and girls all over the world are especially vulnerable to violence and punished for their efforts to claim justice.

 As a result of gender-bias in multiple justice systems in the world, crimes against women are not adequately investigated and prosecuted.
 When a woman is raped or otherwise abused, she is often blamed for it.
-These cases involve the most atrocious women's rights violations, including acid attacks, rape, pedophilia, beatings, sexual abuse, forced prostitution and marriage, even forced suicide, as well as revenge pornography.
+These cases involve the most atrocious women's rights violations, including acid attacks, rape, pedophilia, beatings, sexual abuse, forced prostitution and marriage, even forced suicide.